Heartbyte

 X

-Systems that technically work but operationally fail
+Systems that work on paper but fail in practice

 X